juliejonak/Data-Structures-Notes/Interview_Problems/Heaps_and_Interview.md

 Otherwise, we keep searching down the right by calling get_max on the next right node.

-Our last function to get is the `for_each` method which should visit each node in the tree and run a callback function on it.
+Our last function to write is the `for_each` method which should visit each node in the tree and run a callback function on it.

 We can continue writing this with recursion.